 Oil & gas

-Oil and gas companies use drones typically for surveying large areas for pipeline construction and inspection, and also rely on them to remotely inspect and observe equipment, infrastructure components, and other company assets.
+Oil and gas companies use drone inspection typically for pipeline construction and infrastructure maintenance, and also rely on them to remotely inspect and observe equipment, infrastructure components, and other company assets.

 Drones can provide a 360-degree view of objects to monitor site operations and keep a close eye on new facilities.
 The AI tracking function of the drones can also automatically identify and locate damage or leaks, helping to speed up repairs and minimize local impact.